herimendoza/kuralabs_deployment_2/documentation/deploy2_documen.md

 }
 ```

 The 'always' means that that section of code will always execute, regardless of build success of fail.
 One can tailor notifications to be sent in case of build failure or build status change (success to failure or failure to success).
 The various variables used call the build status, project name, etc. The 'attachLog: true' line appends the build log to the email.
+Here is a sample of the log that was sent as part of the notification step: [Sample Build Log](https://github.com/herimendoza/kuralabs_deployment_2/blob/1770c3ca3e3ed1a5402de86f211e353cb2587945/documentation/build.log)

 ---